Factual/geo/README.md

 Helper functions for dealing with common geospatial serialization formats.
 Use these to read and write from WKT, GeoJSON, and WKB.

-IO functions return and accept JTS Geometries.
+IO functions return JTS Geometries.

 # Tests